claresudbery/clare-wiki-ably/pages/think/life/things-i-forget.md

 - Lulu, paperback: https://www.lulu.com/shop/alice-turing-aka-clare-sudbery/dance-your-way-to-psychic-sex/paperback/product-1pe982pp.html?q=dance+your+way+to+psychic+sex&page=1&pageSize=4
 - Lulu, ebook: https://www.lulu.com/shop/clare-sudbery/dance-your-way-to-psychic-sex/ebook/product-1wkz2evg.html?q=dance+your+way+to+psychic+sex&page=1&pageSize=4

-# What's the name of that AI noise-reducing mic / microphone I used with OBS for better sound recording?
+## What's the name of that AI noise-reducing mic / microphone I used with OBS for better sound recording?

 - Krisp

-# Where are the instructions for making an origami cube
+## Where are the instructions for making an origami cube

 - On external hard disk:
 - /Volumes/WD USB 2/2014-04-01_Backup/_201105_ClaresStuff_backup/_Teaching/Resources/Shape and Space/Shapes/Paper folding/origami cube

-# What are those company / place names that I think hint at swearwords like fuck?
+## What are those company / place names that I think hint at swearwords like fuck?

 - Ing Direct makes me think of "Fucking Direct"
 - "Kinell" (place name and surname) make me think of "Fucking Hell" or "Fuckin' 'ell"

-# What's that app that helps you cope with jet lag / jetlag?
+## What's that app that helps you cope with jet lag / jetlag?

 - Timeshifter

-# Is Truman Hanks related to Tom Hanks?
+## Is Truman Hanks related to Tom Hanks?

 - Yes, he is his son and played the younger him in A Man Called Otto, but Tom Hanks was not in The Truman Show and has not shared why he called his son Truman

+## What's that economics / economist's story about the cheap jewellery?

+- The one that illustrates why it's worth charging more